web_0339.jpg

 Other Student Initiatives

 The Zelia & Oscar Ruebhausen/Debevoise & Plimpton Student Fund Committee is charged with awarding grants to students (or student organizations and journals) that have a new proposed activity/idea/initiative which represents "an incremental support for students' intellectual activity, social motivation, or creative interest" or supports "productive interaction among the students and the Yale Law School faculty."
-A call for proposals is done twice a year through the funding request form in OSA's Yale Connect.
-If you have any questions, please contact OSA.
+Students interested in submitting a proposal should complete the funding request form in OSA's Yale Connect and contact the Office of Student Affairs with any questions.

 The Graduate and Professional Student Senate (GPSS) may be a source of funding for events, activities, and student groups that are inclusive of all graduate and professional students.
 Applications are typically reviewed twice a month.
 Additional information on funding.